-Property taxes (net of collection expenses) are used to pay debt service on General Obligation Bonds outstanding.
+Property taxes (net of collection expenses) are used to pay debt service on outstanding General Obligation Bonds.
 Property is appraised, and a lien on such property becomes enforceable, as of January 1, subject to certain procedures generally in accordance with Harris County Appraisal District rules for rendition, appraisal, appraisal review, and judicial review.
 Property taxes are generally levied in October or November for the year in which assessed.
 Taxes become delinquent February 1 of the following year and are subject to interest and penalty charges.
 The Harris County Tax Assessor-Collector bills and collects property taxes of the Authority for a fee and remits collections to the Authority.
-Property tax collection expenses incurred by the Authority for the years ended December 31, 2018 and 2017 were \$1,100 and \$1,100, respectively.
+Property tax collection expenses incurred by the Authority for the years ended December 31, 2019 and 2018 were \$1,100 and \$1,100, respectively.
 These expenses are reflected as property tax expense in the Statements of Revenues, Expenses and Changes in Net Position.
-The tax rates levied on behalf of the Authority for the years ended December 31, 2018 and 2017 were \$0.01155 and \$0.01256, respectively, per one hundred dollars of assessed valuation.
+The tax rates levied on behalf of the Authority for the years ended December 31, 2019 and 2018 were \$0.01074 and \$0.01155, respectively, per one hundred dollars of assessed valuation.

-Notes to the Financial Statements For the Years Ended December 31, 2018 and 2017 (in thousands)
+Notes to the Financial Statements For the Years Ended December 31, 2019 and 2018 (in thousands)